pimcore/customer-data-framework/doc/24_NewsletterSync/README.md

 Customer segments/interest groups definitely can not be synced back to Pimcore.**

-## Exporting newsletter templates to MailChimp
+## Exporting newsletter templates

-Has to be Configured in the NewsletterProvider options.
+To display the buttons you have to configure the Newsletter provider.
-The config option for this behaviour is called `enableTemplateExporter` (see [Configuration](../03_Configuration.md)).
+The config option for this is called `enableTemplateExporter` (see [Configuration](../03_Configuration.md)).

 ![template_exporter](../img/mailchimp/mailchimp-export-template.png)

-With this it's possible to create the newsletter within Pimcore and then use it for emailing campaigns within MailChimp.
+With this it's possible to create the newsletter within Pimcore and then use it for emailing campaigns within the newsletter provider.

 ## Logging

-The CMF logs MailChimp sync related changes on three different levels:
+The CMF logs Customer sync related changes on three different levels:
 - Customer activities are tracked on each MailChimp status change
 - In the notes and events tab of the customer a list of successful exports will be shown.
 - Errors are logged into the application logger.